Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 {: .solution}

 We will use four flags when we run the NanoPlot command:
- We also use `--outdir` to specify an output directory.
-We're also going to use the flag `--loglength` to produce plots with a log scale and finally we're going to use `--threads` to run the program on more than one thread to speed it up.

 - `--fastq` to specify the filetype and file to analyse.
-The raw Nanopore data is in the location `/cs_workshop/data/nano_fastq/ERR3152367_sub5.fastq` and we will use this full absolute path in the NanoPlot command.
+The raw Nanopore data is in the location `/cs_course/p/data/nano_fastq/ERR5000342_sub15.fastq` and we will use this full absolute path in the NanoPlot command.

 - `--outdir` to specify the where the output files should be written.
 We are going to specify `nano_qc` so that NanoPlot will create a new directory in our current directory (`qc`) and write its output files to it.
 Note: with NanoPlot you don't need to create this directory before running the command.